MhmdMansour4444/Chic-Check/README.md

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run Chic Check locally and explore its features.